tehp/OpenPoGoBot/README.md

 - [AeonLucid](https://github.com/AeonLucid/POGOProtos) for improved protos
 - [AHAAAAAAA](https://github.com/AHAAAAAAA/PokemonGo-Map) for parts of the s2sphere stuff
 - [PokemonGoF](https://github.com/PokemonGoF/PokemonGo-bot) and all contributors for the original bot this fork is based on
+- [/r/PokemonGoDev](https://github.com/keyphact/pgoapi) and all reverse engineering contributors for fixes for the new API changes